Johnson Controls (JCI)

 Johnson Controls Trailing 12-Month Free Cash Flow Margin

-Johnson Controls’s free cash flow clocked in at $456 million in Q1, equivalent to a 8% margin.
-Its cash flow turned positive after being negative in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Johnson Controls’s free cash flow clocked in at $838 million in Q3, equivalent to a 13% margin.
+The company’s cash profitability regressed as it was 5.5 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Long-term trends trump temporary fluctuations.

 10. Return on Invested Capital (ROIC)